NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 In CPRD Aurum, because there's missing data in the drug dictionary...

-Here is what happens if you were to carry out a **Search B** based on just chemical attribute variable only (i.e., *drugsubstance* name in CPRD Aurum) or a **Search C** based on just ontology attribute variable only (i.e., *bnfchapter* in CPRD Aurum), and applied the codelist to a sample cohort to find prescriptions:
+Here is what happens if you were to carry out a **Search B** based on just chemical attribute variable only (i.e., *drugsubstance* name in CPRD Aurum) or a **Search C** based on just ontology attribute variable only (i.e., *bnfchapter* in CPRD Aurum), and applied the codelist to a sample cohort of patients with COPD to find their prescriptions:

 <p align="center">
 	<img src="/readme_subfiles/UpSetplot_Ch2.5_github.svg"/>
 </p>

-Notice sometimes the search type matters (codes are missed); sometimes it doesn't matter (not many codes missed).
+Notice sometimes the search type matters (codes are missed), Sometimes it doesn't matter (not many codes missed).

 But you **cannot predict** how well a restricted search (e.g., B or C) is going to perform.

 We recommend Search A - the comprehensive one.